Rideau Canal Duck Race

 Image Description

-Black text and an illustration of a person holding a ring on a yellow background
+Blue text and an light blue illustration of a bell inside a circle on a yellow background

 Back Style